 Tiotropium is a long-acting, antimuscarinic agent, which is often referred to as an anticholinergic.
 It has similar affinity to the subtypes of muscarinic receptors, M1 to M5.
 In the airways, it exhibits pharmacological effects through inhibition of M3-receptors at the smooth muscle leading to bronchodilation.
 The competitive and reversible nature of antagonism was shown with human and animal origin receptors and isolated organ preparations.
 In preclinical in vitro as well as in vivo studies, prevention of methacholine-induced bronchoconstriction effects was dose-dependent and lasted longer than 24 hours.
 The bronchodilation following inhalation of tiotropium is predominantly a site-specific effect.

-In a multicenter, randomized, double-blind trial that enrolled 198 patients with COPD, the number of subjects with changes from baseline-corrected QT interval of 30 to 60 msec was higher in the SPIRIVA HandiHaler group as compared with placebo.
-This difference was apparent using both the Bazett (QTcB) [20 (20%) patients vs 12 (12%) patients] and Fredericia (QTcF) [16 (16%) patients vs 1 (1%) patient] corrections of QT for heart rate.
+In a multicenter, randomized, double-blind trial using tiotropium dry powder for inhalation that enrolled 198 patients with COPD, the number of subjects with changes from baseline-corrected QT interval of 30 to 60 msec was higher in the SPIRIVA HANDIHALER group as compared with placebo.
+This difference was apparent using both the Bazett (QTcB) [20 (20%) patients vs. 12 (12%) patients] and Fredericia (QTcF) [16 (16%) patients vs. 1 (1%) patient] corrections of QT for heart rate.
 No patients in either group had either QTcB or QTcF of > 500 msec.
-Other clinical studies with SPIRIVA HandiHaler did not detect an effect of the drug on QTc intervals.
+Other clinical studies with SPIRIVA HANDIHALER did not detect an effect of the drug on QTc intervals.

-The effect of SPIRIVA HandiHaler on QT interval was also evaluated in a randomized, placebo- and positive-controlled crossover study in 53 healthy volunteers.
-Subjects received SPIRIVA HandiHaler 18 mcg, 54 mcg (3 times the recommended dose), or placebo for 12 days.
+The effect of tiotropium dry powder for inhalation on QT interval was also evaluated in a randomized, placebo- and positive-controlled crossover study in 53 healthy volunteers.
+Subjects received tiotropium dry powder for inhalation 18 mcg, 54 mcg (3 times the recommended dose), or placebo for 12 days.
 ECG assessments were performed at baseline and throughout the dosing interval following the first and last dose of study medication.
-Relative to placebo, the maximum mean change from baseline in study-specific QTc interval was 3.2 msec and 0.8 msec for SPIRIVA HandiHaler 18 mcg and 54 mcg, respectively.
+Relative to placebo, the maximum mean change from baseline in study-specific QTc interval was 3.2 msec and 0.8 msec for tiotropium dry powder for inhalation 18 mcg and 54 mcg, respectively.
 No subject showed a new onset of QTc > 500 msec or QTc changes from baseline of ≥ 60 msec.

 Following dry powder inhalation by young healthy volunteers, the absolute bioavailability of 19.5% suggests that the fraction reaching the lung is highly bioavailable.
-It is expected from the chemical structure of the compound (quaternary ammonium compound) that tiotropium is poorly absorbed from the gastrointestinal tract.
-The effect of food on tiotropium's bioavailability has not been studied.
-Oral solutions of tiotropium have an absolute bioavailability of 2% to 3%.
-Maximum tiotropium plasma concentrations were observed 5 minutes after inhalation.
+Oral solutions of tiotropium have an absolute bioavailability of 2-3%.
+Food is not expected to influence the absorption of tiotropium.
+Maximum tiotropium plasma concentrations were observed 7 minutes after inhalation.

-Tiotropium shows a volume of distribution of 32 L/kg indicating that the drug binds extensively to tissues.
-The human plasma protein binding for tiotropium is 72%.
-At steady state, peak tiotropium plasma levels in COPD patients were 17 to 19 pg/mL when measured 5 minutes after dry powder inhalation of an 18 mcg dose and decreased in a multi-compartmental manner.
-Steady-state trough plasma concentrations were 3 to 4 pg/mL.
+Tiotropium is 72% bound to plasma protein and had a volume of distribution of 32 L/kg after intravenous administration to young healthy volunteers.
 Local concentrations in the lung are not known, but the mode of administration suggests substantially higher concentrations in the lung.
 Studies in rats have shown that tiotropium does not readily penetrate the blood-brain barrier.

-The extent of metabolism appears to be small.
+The extent of metabolism is small.
 This is evident from a urinary excretion of 74% of unchanged substance after an intravenous dose to young healthy volunteers.
 Tiotropium, an ester, is nonenzymatically cleaved to the alcohol N-methylscopine and dithienylglycolic acid, neither of which binds to muscarinic receptors.